lestarisusi/Simulated-Annealing-Algorithm/README.md

 # Simulated-Annealing-Algorithm
 Simulated Annealing is a kind of probabilistic global optimization techniques based on natural phenomena, which is inspired by physical process of annealing.
+The objective of physical annealing is to produce low-energy states of a solid ina heat bath.
 This Algorithm is written in Octave 4.0.0.

     function []=SimulatedAnnealing(i,T,eps,r)

+	by: susilestr

     %%Plot of function%%
 	x=-4:0.1:4;
 	y=-4:0.1:4;